ZenHive/whatsapp_mcp/roadmap.md

      To start the WhatsApp bridge:
      1. Open a terminal
-     2. Run: cd /path/to/whatsapp_mcp/bridge && go run main.go
+     2. Run: cd /path/to/whatsapp_mcp/bridge && go run .
      3. Scan the QR code shown in the terminal with WhatsApp mobile app
      4. Keep the terminal open while using WhatsApp MCP